cloudnative-pg/cloudnative-pg/contribute/e2e_testing_environment/README.md

 ```

 will create a deployment, and add two services on ports 6060 and 4040
-respectivelly, in the same namespace as the operator:
+respectively, in the same namespace as the operator:

 ``` console
 kubectl get svc -n cnpg-system